Javascript is not enabled.

 Peacock

 What is it?
-Peacock includes shows from MSNBC, NBC, Bravo and Telemundo along with original series like the Fresh Prince of Bel-Air reboot, Bel Air, and the critically acclaimed anthology series Poker Face.
-The service’s film catalog includes some classic franchises and recent hits that appeal to a variety of ages.
+Peacock includes shows from MSNBC, NBC, Bravo and Telemundo along with original series such as the reboot of Ted, and the critically acclaimed anthology series Poker Face.
+The service’s film catalog includes some classic franchises like the Harry Potter movies and recent hits, such as Oppenheimer, that appeal to a variety of ages.

 Price: Peacock no longer has a free option or a free trial period.
 For $5.99 a month, $59.99 a year, you can access the platform’s ad-supported movies, shows, live sports, NBC and Bravo programming, and more than 50 “always-on” channels.
 For $11.99 a month, $119.99 a year, you can watch ad-free, download select titles offline on mobile devices and stream your local NBC station.